Integrating mobile into enterprise imaging and teleradiology workflows

-- Florent Saint-Clair, EVP, Dicom Systems
+- Florent Saint-Clair, Executive Vice President of Dicom Systems

 Optimizing Personal Devices for Medicine

 Florent Saint-Clair: So the context for the conversation today is a well-admired hospital in Miami.
 Nicklaus Children’s Hospital has been highly innovative and creative in the care that they place into the utilization of technology to advance patient’s health, and especially children.
 Some of the most interesting innovations we’ve done as a company, at Dicom Systems, have involved Nicklaus Children’s because they push the envelope pretty routinely.
 We were fortunate to be introduced to Nicklaus Children’s by our partners at Cerner, a company that is completely committed to the world of interoperability.
 Their commitment to interoperability is what’s allowed us to do some wonders in some of the clinical contexts that are typically closed off to other vendors.
 And so this has been thanks to the Chief Nursing Information Officer, Elise Hermes, and of course, the leadership and stewardship of Dr. Altman in the adoption of this platform to advance some of the clinical workflows we’re gonna be looking at today.